schurz1/Programs_Thorn-Schurz/README.md

 # Programs_Thorn-Schurz
 Programs by Thorn and Schurz for "Escaping the No Free Lunch Theorem: A Priori Advantages of Regret-Based Meta- Induction"

-Here you find the programm codes belonging to computer simulations presented in tables 1-11 of the paper "Escaping the No Free Lunch Theorem: A Priori Advantages of Regret-Based Meta-Induction".
+Here you find the programm codes belonging to computer simulations presented in tables 1-12 and figures 3-4 of the paper "Escaping the No Free Lunch Theorem: A Priori Advantages of Regret-Based Meta-Induction".
 By Gerhard Schurz and Paul Thorn.

 Programs in Visual Basic, written by Paul Thorn.